kairosdb/metrics4j/README.md

 ```

 **Note** The template formatter uses `%{}` so as to not be confused with `${}` used
-by hocon substitution - and so you can use both in a template. like so
+by hocon substitution - you can use both in a template. like so
 `template: ${metric-prefix}".%{className}.%{methodName}.%{tag.status}.%{field}"`
 You only quote the template replace portion.

-* _template:_ template to use when formatting metric names, see above.

 ### Triggers
 The trigger tells metrics4j when to gather the metrics from the collectors and
 report to the sinks.

 #### IntervalTrigger

+* _interval:_ Set the trigger interval to gather metrics.

 The IntervalTrigger lets you set a time for how often metrics are reported.
 The
 following reports metrics every 5 seconds.
 The interval property is a hocon duration.
 https://github.com/lightbend/config/blob/master/HOCON.md#duration-format